DigitalFabricationLab-NYIT-SoAD/resources/3Dprinters/README.md

 4. Complex geometry that cannot be easily built using alternative material / method

 Use this [3D Modeling for 3D Printing Guide](https://digitalfabricationlab-nyit-soad.github.io/resources/Tutorials&Templates/3Dprinters/ModelingGuide/) as a reference

-INTERNAL TESTING DO NOT CLICK [3D Modeling for 3D Printing Guide](/Tutorials&Templates/3Dprinters/CuraSlicer/) as a reference

-/resources/Tutorials&Templates/3Dprinters/CuraSlicer/

 ### Material Use / Print Time